corda/corda/docs/source/building-the-docs.rst

     // On Windows
     gradlew buildDocs

-    // On Mac
+    // On Mac and Linux
     ./gradlew buildDocs

 Alternatively you can build non-HTML formats from the ``docs`` folder.

 However, running ``make`` from the command line requires further dependencies to be installed.
-When building in gradle they are installed in a `python virtualenv <https://virtualenv.pypa.io/en/stable/>`_, so they will need explicitly installing by running:
+When building in Gradle they are installed in a `python virtualenv <https://virtualenv.pypa.io/en/stable/>`_, so they will need explicitly installing by running: